AnantharamanLab/TYMEFLIES_Viral/Cluster_vMAGs/README.md

 **1 Cluster vMAGs**

-Using dRep to cluster phage genomes in this study and vOTU representatives.
+Using dRep to cluster phage genomes in this study

-We used the vOTU representatives from 935362 vOTUs from IMG_VR_2020-10-12_5.1 - IMG/VR v3.

-The methods to process the dataset of IMG_VR_2020-10-12_5.1 and get vOTU representatives were placed in folder "".
+This script conducts phage genome clustering by two steps:

+1) Cluster phage genomes in each year (20 years in total)

+2) Pick vOTU representatives from each year and re-cluster by dRep to get final vOTUs

-Phage genomes and vOTU representatives were placed together as the input genomes for "dRep dereplicate".
+Phage genomes were placed together as the input genomes for "dRep dereplicate".

 For "dRep dereplicate" settings for clustering phage genomes, please see the annotation information within the script.

-[script] 14.run_dRep_to_make_vOTUs.pl
+[script] 04.Cluster_vMAGs.step1.run_dRep_to_make_vOTUs.pl